François Duvalier: Personality cult and Vodou

-Duvalier fostered his cult of personality and claimed that he was the physical embodiment of the island nation.
+Duvalier fostered an intense cult of personality, portraying himself as the physical embodiment of the island nation.
 He also revived the traditions of Vodou, later using them to consolidate his power with his claim of being a Vodou priest himself.
 In an effort to make himself even more imposing, Duvalier deliberately modeled his image on that of Baron Samedi, one of the lwa, or spirits, of Haitian Vodou.
 He often donned sunglasses in order to hide his eyes and talked with the strong nasal tone associated with the lwa.
 The regime's propaganda stated that "Papa Doc was one with the lwa, Jesus Christ and God himself".
 The most celebrated image from the time shows a standing Jesus Christ with a hand on the shoulder of a seated Papa Doc, captioned, "I have chosen him".
 Duvalier declared himself an "immaterial being" as well as "the Haitian flag" soon after his first election.
 In 1964, he published a catechism in which the Lord's Prayer was heavily reworded to praise Duvalier instead of God.

 Duvalier also held in his closet the head of former opponent Blucher Philogenes, who tried to overthrow him in 1963.
 He believed another political enemy, Clément Barbot, was able to change at will into a black dog and had the militia begin killing black dogs on sight in the capital.

 Death and succession

 François Duvalier died of heart disease and diabetes on 21 April 1971 aged 64.
 His 19-year-old son Jean-Claude Duvalier, nicknamed "Baby Doc", succeeded him as president.
+His Catholic funeral was held inside of the Hall of Statues in the National Palace on April 25, presided over by Archbishop Ligondé and the other bishops of Haiti and attended by a multitude of dignitaries, including American ambassador Clinton Knox.
+Initially placed in a fluorescent-lit glass box, his body was moved to a bronze glass-roofed coffin for internment.
+The large cortege processing to Port-au-Prince's Grand Cimetière was interrupted twice by minor crowd crushes.
+He was laid to rest in a small tiled mausoleum which he had earlier built for his father.

 On 8 February 1986, when the Duvalier regime fell, a crowd attacked Duvalier's mausoleum, throwing boulders at it, chipping off pieces from it, and breaking open the crypt.
 Duvalier's coffin was not inside, however.
-A prevailing rumor in the capital, according to The New York Times, was that his son had removed the remains when he fled to Paris in a U.S. Air Force transport plane the day before.
+A prevailing rumor in the capital, according to The New YorkTimes, was that his son had removed the remains when he fled to Paris in a U.S. Air Force transport plane the day before.
+As of 2015, only the desecrated foundation of his mausoleum remains.